 Good decisions.
 No one is a wizard.
 Taking good decisions is difficult, but try to think on the community, even if that means more work for you.
 Be impartial and try your bests.
 Bad decisions will always occur, but take those as a chance for learning.
 A good Admin is the one that learns from bad decisions, and takes his experience on making every step the best one.

 Be Organized.
 An Admin has many things to care about, many files, posts, URLs, information, addresses, IPs, etc...
-Keep all these information organized, so you can access it fast and easy at any moment.
+Keep all this information organized, so you can access it fast and easy at any moment.

 Live on the present, think on the future.
 Thinking on the future is good, but don't rush your community to it.
 Just keep you concentrated on what does your community need and require on the present.
-Don't try to build something that community doesn't need for now, keep it in mind and organized for the future, but don't mix future possibilities with present needs.
+Don't try to build something that the community doesn't need for now, keep it in mind and organized for the future, but don't mix future possibilities with present needs.

 Let the community be itself, don't try to convert a community, don't try to change people on what you would like to be.
 Create a community with an identity and find the people that are identified with it.

 Numbers are not important.
 Don't try to make the biggest and most famous community.
 Sometimes a small community with good people that feels like a family has more value than a big one with thousands of users.
-Bigger infrastructure doesn't mean nothing if users don't take advantage of it.
+Bigger infrastructure doesn't mean anything if users don't take advantage of it.
 Give what community needs, no more, no less.

 Last but not least, Relax.
 This point probably goes against the previous ones, but you know: the key is on the balance.
 At the end of the day, you are one user more that wants to enjoy the community and its moments.
 Try to take some time to enjoy the work you have done.
 Have fun with the users, and enjoy your hobbies.
 Relax!